Tips for a Better Night’s Sleep

 Separate Work and Sleep

-Be sure to create a break from the day's stress before going to bed.
-If you know you're going to bed at 10:30, stop your day at 10:00, or sooner if you can.
+M a break from the day's stress before going to bed.
+If you know you're going to bed at 10:30, stop your day at 10:00 or sooner if you can.
 Shortchanging yourself from that break can be a recipe for insomnia.
-Write down all the things you need to worry about on a piece of paper, and do your best to leave them behind.
-Whether asleep or awake, there's likely nothing you can do about them until tomorrow, anyway.
-This, of course, means doesn’t bring paperwork into bed.
+Write down everything you need to worry about on paper and do your best to leave them behind.
+You can do nothing about them, whether asleep or awake, until tomorrow, anyway.
+This, of course, means don't bring paperwork into bed.

 Exercise, Exercise, Exercise

-Those who engage in rigorous, moderate and light exercise are much more likely to say “I had a good night’s sleep” every night or almost every night on work nights than those who don’t exercise.
-If you are not getting much exercise, adding a 10 minute walk every day could improve your likelihood of a good night’s sleep.
-This small change and gradually working your way up to more intense activities should help you sleep better.
+Those who engage in rigorous, moderate, or light exercise are much more likely to say, “I had a good night’s sleep” every night or almost every night on work nights than those who don’t.
+If you are not getting much exercise, adding a 10- minute walk every day could improve your likelihood of getting a good night’s sleep.
+This small change and gradually working up to more intense activities should help you sleep better.

 Don’t Sit So Much